 Priority of Qualified Applicants in Lottery

-The Garfield County Housing Authority shall assign all Qualified Applicants 1 of 3 priorities.
+The Garfield County Housing Authority shall assign all Qualified Applicants 1 of 3 Employment priorities.

-- Priority One- Full-time employees working for an employer with a physical address within the corporate city limits of Glenwood Springs or an employee who is self-employed within the corporate city limits of Glenwood Springs.
+- Employment area one – employees working for an employer with a physical address within the corporate city limits of Glenwood Springs, are directly employed by a company that has its principal office located in the city limits, or an employee who is self-employed within the corporate city limits of Glenwood Springs.

-- Priority Two- Full-time employees working for an employer whose physical address is located within the 81601 zip code, or an employee who is self-employed within the same area.
+- Employment area two – employees working for an employer whose physical address is located within the 81601 zip code, or an employee who is self-employed within the same area.

-- Priority Three- Full-time employees working for an employer within a fifty (50) mile radius of the corporate city limits.
+- Employment area three – employees working for an employer within a thirty (30) mile radius of the corporate city limits.

 Deed Restricted Properties

-The deed restricted properties are located throughout the City of Glenwood Springs and consist of six townhouses with two or three bedrooms and one condo with three bedrooms and two bathrooms.
+The deed restricted properties are located throughout the City of Glenwood Springs.
 These properties have a maximum resale price with an 3% annual appreciation based on the Consumer Price Index for Garfield County.
-There are active Homeowners Association's for all properties.